jaewoong1/SRIT_Style-guided-I2I-translation/README.md

 ## Reference
+[1] Karras, Tero, et al. "Progressive growing of gans for improved quality, stability, and variation." arXiv preprint arXiv:1710.10196 (2017).

-[1] Choi, Yunjey, et al. "Stargan v2: Diverse image synthesis for multiple domains."
+[2] Choi, Yunjey, et al. "Stargan v2: Diverse image synthesis for multiple domains."
 Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition.
 2020.

+[3] Isola, Phillip, et al. "Image-to-image translation with conditional adversarial networks."
+Proceedings of the IEEE conference on computer vision and pattern recognition.
+2017.